Meri-MG/Portfolio/README.md

 - Open the index.html file with the browser of your preference.

+# Authors
-# Author1 - Meri Gogichashvili
+# 👤 Meri Gogichashvili
 - GitHub: [Meri-MG](https://github.com/Meri-MG)
 - LinkedIn: [Meri Gogichashvili](https://www.linkedin.com/feed/)
-# Author2 - Gints Misins
+# 👤 Gints Misins
 - GitHub: [GintsM](https://github.com/GintsM)

-# Contributing
+## 🤝 Contributing
 - Contributions, issues, and feature requests are welcome!
 - Feel free to check the [issues page](https://github.com/Meri-MG/Portfolio-mobile-version/issues).

 # Show your support
-Give a star if you like this project!
+Give a ⭐ if you like this project!

 # Acknowledgments
 Thanks to my teammates, learning and coding partners.